rowland007/SigFreeUpdater/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ## Disclaimer
-Beta Updater for WhatsApp app is not sponsored by or affiliated with WhatsApp Inc. WhatsApp Messenger, its name, trademark, and other aspects of the app are trademarked and owned by their respective owners.
+SigFree Updater app is not sponsored by or affiliated with  Open Whisper Systems, Signal Private Messenger, its name, trademark, and other aspects of the app are trademarked and owned by their respective owners.

+Google Play and the Google Play logo are trademarks of Google Inc.